keeganchua/ToDoListApplication/README.md

 To-Do List Application:\
-This is a simple non-web application written in JavaFX to keep track of tasks.\
+This is a simple non-web application written in JavaFX to keep track of tasks, and it is connected to SQLite database for persistent storage.\
 How to run application: double-click on 'To Do List App' bat file in the ToDoListProject directory.\
 Functions of To-Do List Application:
   1) Add Task